The Integration of Service Learning in High School Curricula

 Integrating service learning into high school curricula can be a rewarding experience for both students and the community.
 By designing service learning activities that meet academic standards and enhancing traditional classroom instruction, schools can promote civic responsibility and help students develop essential skills for college and beyond.
 However, the key to successful service learning is a well-planned and well-implemented program that aligns with educational objectives and meets the needs of both students and the community.

-See also The Evolution of High School Education in the USA
+See also The Influence of Community Partnerships on High School Education

 Selecting Meaningful Service Projects